GENI-NSF/geni-tools/README-omni.txt

  - Support named timezones when renewing, etc (#503)
  - Properly parse the verbose config option and let the commandline `--verbosessl` over-ride it talking to clearinghouses. (#509)
+ - When using the new `chapi` framework allow a `--useSliceAggregates` option to specify that the aggregate action should be taken at all aggregates at which you have resources in this slice. (#507)
+  - Any `-a` aggregates are extra.
+  - At other frameworks, this is ignored.
+  - This option is ignored for commands like `createsliver`, `allocate`, `provision`, and `getversion`.